-Juniper Bonsai are characterized by a great hardiness and longevity.
-This bonsai tree species well suited for dead wood designs and look very nice with their fine needle pads.
-Juniper bonsai grow slowly.
-As a result, the maintenance effort is low.
+Juniper grow slowly.
+As a result, the effort of care for Juniper bonsai is low.
+Juniper bonsai are characterized by a great hardiness and longevity.
+This species is well suited for dead wood designs and look very nice with their fine needle pads.

-In the growing season from April to September every 14 days with mineral or organic Bonsai fertilizer.
-After that fertilization is significantly reduced.
+In the growing season from April to September every 14 days with mineral or organic bonsai fertilizer.
+After that fertilisation is significantly reduced.
 Finished juniper bonsai should not be given too much nitrogen.
 The Chinese juniper responds to much nitrogen with the formation of prickly needles instead of dandruff foliage.

-Juniper bonsai tolerates brief dryness well, but should be watered well.
-It is essential to avoid waterlogging.
-A slight drying of the earth between watering seems to be beneficial.
-Short drying is tolerated.
+Juniper bonsai tolerate drought quite well, but should still be watered well.
+However, it is essential to avoid waterlogging when watering.
+Slight drying of the soil between watering seems beneficial.
+Brief drying is tolerated.
 Keep moderately moist in winter.
-It is important that the substrate is well permeable to water and air otherwise it will cause root damage.
+It is important that the substrate is well permeable to water and air, otherwise root damage will occur.

-With sufficient hydration a sunny summer location is very conducive to the healthy development of a juniper bonsai.
-Juniperus chinensis tolerates heat well, likes high temperatures and occasional air dryness is tolerated by the China juniper.
+With sufficient watering a sunny summer location is very conducive to the healthy development of a juniper bonsai.
+Juniperus chinensis tolerates heat well, likes high temperatures and occasional air dryness is tolerated by the Chinese juniper.
 Partial shade around lunchtime is well tolerated.
 However, the Chinese juniper bonsai location should not be too shady, otherwise individual branches will become long.
-In the sun a juniperus bonsai grows much more compact, the needle color is in the partial shade but darker.
+In the sun a juniperus bonsai tree grows much more compact but the needle color is in the partial shade darker.

-Juniper bonsai are hardy and tolerate cold very well.
+Juniper are hardy outdoor bonsai and tolerate cold very well.
 Below -10°C juniper should be placed a little sheltered - protected from dehydration when the root ball is frozen.
 Young plants need protection against strong and constant winds.
 In winter quarters the juniper bonsai location must be bright.